openmobilityfoundation/mobility-data-specification/agency/README.md

 ## Vehicles

-The `/vehicles` endpoint returns the specified vehicle.
+The `/vehicles` endpoint returns the specified vehicle (if a device_id is provided) or a list of known vehicles.
 Providers can only retrieve data for vehicles in their registered fleet.

 Endpoint: `/vehicles/{device_id}`
 Method: `GET`